Yale-BIDS-Chen-Lab/llm_memorization/README.md

 ## Model Inference
 We leverage  [vLLM](https://github.com/vllm-project/vllm) to speed up the inference.
 For example, to perform inference of the fine-tuned PMCLLaMA model, please refer to [./Model_finetune/Finetune_benchmark/PMCLLaMA/inference_vllm.py](./Model_finetune/Finetune_benchmark/PMCLLaMA/inference_vllm.py).

-## Evaluation results:
-Detailed evaluation results for all experiments can be found in this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1cbOuZKMctm0PAj3LCwNYm2mJBz-tFvfkHrGIHNxxGow/edit?usp=sharing).

 ## Evaluation metrics:
 After running model inference, the generated responses are stored in a dedicated response folder.
 We then apply various evaluation metrics using the script [eval_all.py](./eval/full_eval/eval_all.py), which includes:
 1. Top-n Consecutive Token Match